Frequently asked questions

 What does this mean?

 The actual diameter will be calculated in the Layout Editor only.
-The calculation rule can be found in the Design Rules (menu Edit/Design Rules…) in the Restring tab.
+The calculation rule can be found in the Design Rules (menu Edit/Design Rules…) in the Restring tab (It's pronounced rest-ring).
 There you are allowed to define different calculation rules for Top, Bottom, and inner layers.

 How is it Calculated?